 II.
-LAW.
+APPLICABLE LAW

 In Lynn's Food Stores, Inc. v.
-United States Department of Labor, 679 F.2d 1350 (11th final and enforceable:

-Cir.
-1982), the Eleventh Circuit addressed the means by which an FLSA settlement may become
+United States Department of Labor, 679 F.2d 1350, 1352-53 (11th Cir.
+1982), the Eleventh Circuit addressed the means by which an FLSA settlement may become final and enforceable:

 There are only two ways in which back wage claims arising under the FLSA can be settled or compromised by employees.
-First, under section 216(c), the Secretary of Labor is authorized to supervise payment to employees of unpaid wages owed to them The only other route for compromise of FLSA claims is provided in the context of suits brought directly by employees against their employer under section 216(b) to recover back wages for FLSA violations.
+First, under section 216(c), the Secretary of Labor is authorized to supervise payment to employees of unpaid wages owed to them . . .
+The only other route for compromise of FLSA claims is provided in the context of suits brought directly by employees against their employer under section 216(b) to recover back wages for FLSA violations.
 When employees bring a private action for back wages under the FLSA, and present to the district court a proposed settlement, the district court may enter a stipulated judgment after scrutinizing the settlement for fairness.